jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 I was raised in Mallorca, Spain, and I like to stay connected to my Spanish heritage by learning Latin dances and flamenco in my free time.
 I also help run and get involved in events targeted at disseminating scientific results with members of the general public.

-Please do not hesitate to contact me via e-mail at julia (dot) sisk (underscore) reynes (at) cfa (dot) harvard (dot) edu if you would like to discuss science.
-Equivalently, feel free to pop by my office (B-306A, CfA, 60 Garden Street, Cambridge 02144).

 [centrarium]: https://github.com/bencentra/centrarium
 [bencentra]: http://bencentra.com
 [jekyll]: https://github.com/jekyll/jekyll